Computer Science Placement Test: Topic List

 - Put your name in the header and an automatic page number in the footer.

-- Create a table with one row and two columns, and a border around the outside.
+- Create a table with three rows and two columns, but no borders.

 - Insert a footnote on the word “footnote” and for the source, write “source.”